mnets/pymnet/paper/paper.md

 # Acknowledgments

-This work was supported by the European Commission FET-Proactive project PLEXMATH (Grant No. 317614) and the Academy of Finland (Grant No. **TODO**).
+This work was supported by the European Commission FET-Proactive project PLEXMATH (Grant No. 317614), the Academy of Finland (Grant No. **TODO**), and Digital Futures at KTH.

 # References